 - Type apt-get install mbr

-- Type fdisk -l to find out which device is your flash drive
+- Then, type fdisk -l to find out which device is your flash drive

-- Type install-mbr /dev/sdx (replacing x with your flash device)
+- Finally, type install-mbr /dev/sdx (replacing x with your flash device)

-Hopefully this will help you get a not so cooperative flash drive to boot.
+Hopefully this helped you get that not so cooperative flash drive to boot.